Dolorousrtur/ContourCraft/README.md

 ## Repository structure
-See the [RepoIntro.md](RepoIntro.md) for more details on the repository structure.
+The repository structure closely follows the repository for HOOD.
+Please see [RepoIntro.md](https://github.com/Dolorousrtur/HOOD/blob/main/RepoIntro.md)  in the HOOD repository for more details.